datacenter/ansible-aci-ng/README.md

 ## Requirements

-- Ansible v2.8 or newer
+- Ansible v2.9 or newer
+- APIC v4.2 or newer

 ## Use